Home School Association

 Treasurer – Responsible for handling money; documenting all cash receipts and disbursements.

-ACE Coordinators – Works closely with NBHSA Board of Directors to organize teachers/co-ops, class schedule, accepts student registration, secures facility, and are the sole liaisons between NBHSA and facility owners.
+ACE Facility Coordinator – Works closely with NBHSA Board of Directors to organize special needs of instructors, helps secure facility, and are the sole liaisons between NBHSA and facility owners.

-Testing Team – Consists of Testing Administrator and Testing Coordinator to coordinate annual standardized testing for members and non-members.
+Testing Team – Consists of Testing Administrator and Testing Coordinator to coordinate annual standardized testing for ACE participants and home educating families who are not part of ACE.

 Yearbook Coordinator – Creates yearbook for NBHSA.